scrussell24/hype-html/README.md

 # </body>
 ```

-Append to an elementes list of inner html elements.
+Append to an elements' list of inner html elements.

 ```
 body = Body(